thaychansy/deep-learning/README.md

-# Alphabet Soup Charity Neural Network Model Analysis
+# Alphabet Soup Charity Neural Networks Model Analysis
 This repository contains a deep learning project for nonprofit foundation Alphabet Soup, aimed at predicting the success of funding applicants.
 Using machine learning and neural networks, the project develops a binary classifier to identify applicants with the highest likelihood of success, optimizing the foundation's funding decisions.

 ## Overview of the Analysis